Conservation of América Tropical (1988–2012)

 In preparation for construction of the protective canopy, further stabilization of the mural was undertaken by the GCI in 2002, and preparators from the J. Paul Getty Museum installed a rigid protection in front of the mural.

-Following current conservation philosophy and the approach proposed by conservators as early as 1971, the mural is being preserved, but not restored to its original appearance.
+Following current conservation philosophy and the approach proposed by conservators as early as 1971, the mural has been preserved, but not restored to its original appearance.

-Given the overall deterioration of the surface, any attempt to restore the mural to its original appearance would necessarily require repainting the majority of the mural, and thus erase the traces of its history.
+Given the overall deterioration of the surface, any attempt to restore the mural to its original appearance would entail reconstructing large areas of loss and require repainting the majority of the image, thus erasing the traces of its history.
 It would also entail reconstructing large areas of loss.

-Nonetheless, this conservation approach allows for limited inpainting of damage to reinstate legibility, and surface cleaning and minimal inpainting will significantly improve the legibility of the mural.
+Nonetheless, the conservation approach undertaken allowed for limited inpainting of damage to reinstate legibility, surface cleaning, and minimal inpainting which significantly improves the legibility of the mural.

-Once the project is completed, the GCI will continue to monitor the condition of the mural on a regular basis for ten years to determine if any further deterioration is occurring.
+GCI is continuing to monitor the condition of the mural on a regular basis to determine if any further deterioration is occurring.